 Nature Strollers is our fun, free outdoor program for babies, toddlers, and young school children and their caregivers, that we do from late May thru early December.
 This program excels at developing school readiness skills, creating an awareness of the world around us, and providing the visual stimulation necessary for children to further develop the farsightedness needed for school success.

 One of our expert nature guides leads you and your children on a leisurely walk through locations around Chemung County and encourages children and their families to interact with and enjoy our natural world.
 Literature related to the theme of the walk is provided, as well as binoculars.
-Snacks and drinks are provided for the children halfway through the one-hour walk, courtesy of the Horseheads Family Resource Center.
+Snacks and drinks are provided for the children halfway through the one-hour walk.

 This program cancels for thunder and lightning, but we love to walk any other time, including in the rain!
 Please visit our calendar for exact meeting locations or changes to our Nature Strollers program.
 We've received so many positive reviews from parents, and many report that our program has inspired their children to learn more about wildlife and spend more time outside.
 It's a great way for you and your children to experience new places and get new experiences in familiar places in our area!